 The patient arrives at the laser suite in our Irving office.
 After registration, eyedrops are instilled and the patient prepared in the surgical area.
 An anesthetic eyedrop is instilled.
 The surgeon performs a brief exam of your eyes and then the patient is brought to the Laser suite.
 Special drapes and a device to keep you from blinking are applied.

 A small suction ring will be placed on the eye.
 The Intralase laser will used to create a thin flap on the outer part of the Cornea.
 It does so by creating microscopic bubbles in the cornea.
 The LASIK flap is then lifted like a page in a book.

-A second laser, a Visx S4 Excimer laser, is used to sculpt the middle layer of the cornea.
-The flap is then lowered back on the corneal surface.
-The tissues are allowed to adhere.
+A second laser, an Excimer laser, is used to sculpt the middle layer of the cornea.

 Special eyedrops are applied.
 The drapes and eyelid holder are removed.
 The same procedure is performed on the other eye.